rhymeswithvocal/digital-garden/_notes/learninpublic.md

 **swyx.io** is probably the king of #LearninPublic so I'd be remiss not to [link his article](https://www.swyx.io/learn-in-public/) (and you'd be remiss not to read it)

 **Andy Matuschak** has a nice writeup about doing your work ["with the garage door up"](https://notes.andymatuschak.org/Work_with_the_garage_door_up) that illustrates the concept through a beautiful metaphor connecting [[Business/Art Parallels|tech folks with artists and craftspeople.]]

+**Anne-Laure Le Cunff** has a good [post](https://www.mentalnodes.com/the-only-way-to-learn-in-public-is-to-build-in-public) about how learning in public requires *building* in public.